pit-ray/win-vind/usage/index.md

 <p align="center">Default mode layer overview</p>
 </p>

 The two groups are GUI mode and Editor mode.
-The former group is for the operation of windows and mouse cursor without the mouse, and the latter group is for Vim emulation on input forms in web pages or Microsoft Office Word.
+The former group is for the operation of windows and mouse cursor, and the latter group is for Vim emulation on input forms in web pages or Microsoft Office Word.

 <p align="center">
 <img src="https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/imgs/GUIandEditor.jpg?raw=true" width=700>